How to Create a Roadmap

 Step 4. - Watch the Visualization in the Viewer

-Now we are going to watch the visualization in the viewer.
+Now we will watch the visualization in the Viewer.

 Step 5. - Create a Model